Macro trends vs. micro trends in CPG food packaging design

 How to utilize trendscaping to create relevance for your brand.

-Positioning based on leveraging a solid foundation around macro trends with a gentle lean into carefully selected micro trends is a smart combination for CPG packaging design and can lead to strengthened longevity.
+Positioning based on leveraging a solid foundation around macro trends with a gentle lean into carefully selected micro trends is a smart combination for CPG food packaging design and can lead to strengthened longevity.

 One of the more significant challenges for CPG food brands is staying ahead of the curve with the timeline required for rolling out new packaging.
 Design and consumer interest trends are frequently changing, and responding in a digital environment is much easier.
 Brands can’t ignore trends because they must remain relevant, and packaging needs to reflect that.

 What are some macro trends in CPG food packaging design?

 Macro trends are large-scale, overarching trends that majorly impact society, culture, and the economy.
 They are long-lasting, usually slow to change and relate to broader human interests.
 Some examples of current macro trends in CPG food packaging design include sustainability, health and wellness, and convenience.

 The appealing thing about macro trends is that they build over time and stick around for a while.
 If you can incorporate some of these macro trends into your forecasting and anticipate them early enough, you’ll be seen as a leader of a big idea.
 Take Cliff Bar: Twenty years ago, sports nutrition was a macro trend just starting to gain mass appeal outside the small health food retailer footprint.
 By building on health and wellness momentum in the emotional food space, combined with convenience and “better-for-you” macro-trends, Cilff Bar catapulted the protein bar into the mainstream, which is now an enormous category.